-Onit I MEDIA FORMS, REPRESENTATION AND NARRATIVE AUSTRALIAN STORIES Narrative, style and Representations: This outcome looks at how the media how narratives are co represents content, the basis of representation, the effect of specifically film human decisions on how we interpret such representations, Narratives in produc changes to representations over time and how different study of narrative and users of the media may interpret representations to produce a narrative differently. video.
-The outcome i Media forms: This outcome is a practical one.
-Its focus is plan and video a narra the audience and how to decign and produce modia Media and change.
-T the audience and how to design and produce media products for different audiences.
+MEDIA FORMS, REPRESENTATION AND AUSTRALIAN STORIES

+Representations: This outcome looks at how the media represents content, the basis of representation, the effect of human decisions on how we interpret such representations, changes to representations over time and how different users of the media may interpret representations differently.

+Media forms: This outcome is a practical one.
+Its focus is the audience and how to design and produce media products for different audiences.
 It is a mix of individual and group productions.